 January has brought with it a need for us to create more structure.
 Before the holidays, we were all enjoying the free time we had together and any activities planned, but I was concerned it wasn’t enough.
-Eleanor (aged 8) also asked for more structure and more to do.
+E (aged 8) also asked for more structure and more to do.
 Her sister did not share her thoughts on that one!

 If I’m honest, I welcome to chance to plan, teach and assess a little more.
 After all it’s what I trained for and, really, the only way I know how to deliver an education.
 That doesn’t sit easily with the part of me that doesn’t want to recreate school at home.
 Andy and I have discussed this at length over the past eight weeks or so.
 We’ve come to the conclusion that it’s time to try something new, see how it goes and adapt as necessary.
 That seems to be the mantra of home education.
 It’s certainly a joy of home education that we can try things and move on if it’s not for us.